More about Maruti Suzuki India Limited

 | operatingMargins | 0.084060 |

-MARUTI's forward EPS is higher than its trailing EPS, suggesting the company is expected to improve its profitability this financial year.
-This reflects growing confidence in MARUTI's earnings potential, with forecasts indicating better financial performance than in the prior year.
+Maruti Suzuki India Limited's forward EPS surpasses its trailing EPS, indicating that the company is expected to be more profitable in the current financial year.
+This reflects growing confidence in Maruti Suzuki India Limited's earnings potential, suggesting stronger financial performance compared to the previous year.

 Price projections: